chichiwang/notes/languages/lisp/practical_common_lisp/README.md

 [Slimv](https://github.com/vim-scripts/slimv.vim), alternatively, is a SWANK client for vim, similar to [SLIME](https://common-lisp.net/project/slime/) for Emacs.

+For instructions on installing either plugin, or using them, please follow [Susam Pal's guide](https://susam.in/blog/lisp-in-vim-with-slimv-or-vlime/).

 ## Using the REPL
 To use the REPL, use the executable `sbcl` in your console:
 ```console